devtron-labs/devtron/README.md

 <br>
 <a href="https://twitter.com/intent/tweet?text=Devtron%20helps%20in%20simplifying%20software delivery%20workflow%20for%20Kubernetes,%20check%20it%20out!!%20&hashtags=OpenSource,Kubernetes,DevOps,CICD,go&url=https://github.com/devtron-labs/devtron%0a"><img src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social" alt="Tweet"></a>
 <br>
-Your token of gratitude will go a long way helping us reach more developers like you. ❤:)
+Your token of gratitude will go a long way to helping us reach more developers like you. ❤:)

 Or you can do one better and Contribute 👏

 ## :question: FAQ & Troubleshooting:
 ### FAQ:
-1.How to resolve unauthorized error while trying to save global configurations like hostname, gitops etc. after successful devtron installation
+1. How to resolve unauthorized errors while trying to save global configurations like hostname, gitops, etc. after successful devtron installation
 <br>
-A. This occurs most of the time because any one or multiple jobs get failed during installation.
-To resolve this, you need to first check which are the jobs that have failed.
-Follow these steps :-
+A. This occurs most of the time because anyone or multiple jobs get failed during installation.
+To resolve this, you need to first check which are jobs have failed.
+Follow these steps:-

 - Run the following command and check which are the jobs with 0/1 completions:
 ```bash